Thrust Measurement of Dielectric Barrier Discharge Plasma Actuators and Power Requirements for Aerodynamic Control

 Plasma-based aerodynamic actuators can modify a flow field without the need for moving control surfaces or a source of pressurized air.
 Actuator power consumption and thrust production were measured for driving frequencies between 1 and 18 kHz, and for driving voltages of 6 and 9 kV peak to peak.
 The actuator consumed between 3 and 22 W, and produced thrust levels between 0.05 and 0.2 mN per meter span.
 A comparison of results showed good agreement between this work and previous authors' results.
 The actuator effectiveness (thrust produced per watt of power input) was found to range between 0.017 and 0.11 mN/W. The continuous power consumption of a DBD actuator-based control system was then estimated by modeling the actuators as jet flaps.
 The elevator jet flap strength required to trim a small aircraft in flight was determined.
 A 0.5 kg aircraft with 0.76 m2 wing area required between 0.47 and 2.22 kW of power for trim.
 A 3 kg aircraft with 1.27 m2 wing area required between 13.6 and 54.6 kW of power for trim.
 In the most challenging circumstances, flight at stall or max velocity, current battery capacities would allow these aircraft to maintain trimmed flight for only 73 seconds.

-J. W. Ferry and J. L. Rovey, "Thrust Measurement of Dielectric Barrier Discharge Plasma Actuators and Power Requirements for Aerodynamic Control," 5th Flow Control Conference Proceedings, American Institute of Aeronautics and Astronautics (AIAA), Jan 2010.
+J. W. Ferry and J. L. Rovey, "Thrust Measurement of Dielectric Barrier Discharge Plasma Actuators and Power Requirements for Aerodynamic Control," Proceedings of the 5th Flow Control Conference Proceedings (2016, Chicago, IL), American Institute of Aeronautics and Astronautics (AIAA), Jul 2010.

 Mechanical and Aerospace Engineering